plumbdata66/hello-world/README.md

 # hello-world
-Hoouring the tradition of : "Hello World"
+Honouring the tradition of : "Hello World"